n8ta/mofdb-client/README.md

-adsorption data is 5.46213 at pressure 2.5 adsorption data is 2.48016 at pressure 0.05 adsorption data is 4.51262 at pressure 0.5 hMOF-5
+adsorption data is 5.46213 at pressure 2.5 adsorption data is 2.48016 at pressure 0.05 adsorption data is 4.51262 at pressure 0.5
-298
-bar
-mol/kg
-adsorption data is 0.300224 at pressure 0.01 adsorption data is 1.59719 at pressure 0.1 adsorption data is 2.23941 at pressure 2.5 adsorption data is 1.13122 at pressure 0.05 adsorption data is 2.01518 at pressure 0.5
 ...
 ```